drekka/Alchemic/README.md

 ## Factories

 Sometimes you want to declare a class to Alchemic, but have Alchemic create a new instance every time you need the object.
-This is what Alchemic regards as a ***Factory***.
+In other words, a ***Factory***.
 Factories are not as common as singletons in the DI world, but they can be useful in a variety of situations.
 For example, you could declare a SMS message class as a factory.
 Then every time you need one, Alchemic will create a new SMS message object and give it to you with all it's dependencies injected.

 To tell Alchemic to treat a class registration as a factory, add the `AcIsFactory` macro to the `AcRegister(...)` macro like this: